Lichen Planus (Charma Kushtha)

 - blisters, which burst and become scabby

 The most common type of lichen planus affects the skin.
 Over the course of several weeks, lesions appear and spread.
 The condition usually clears up within 6 to 16 months.

 Less commonly, the lesions can occur in areas besides the skin or genitals.
 These may include:

 - The scalp

-	“Dr. Gupta’s IAFA successfully address this condition and provides very safe and effective treatment for Lichen planus.
+“Dr. Gupta’s IAFA successfully addresses this condition and provides very safe and effective treatment for Lichen planus.
 Institute of Applied Food Allergy® aspires to be the destination of choice for people seeking authentic Ayurveda healthcare.
-IAFAcare about all your concerns related to health.
+IAFA cares about all your concerns related to health.

 - Apply cool compresses instead of scratching

 - Spices such a Turmeric, Ginger, Cumin, Tulsi, Cardamom, and Curry Leaves are all effective at dealing with Lichen Planus